Corruption Perceptions Index: Other phenomena and indices

-Thesis The Relationship Between Corruption And Income Inequality: A Crossnational Study, published in 2013, investigates the connection between corruption and income inequality on a global scale.
+A Georgetown University master's thesis The Relationship Between Corruption And Income Inequality: A Crossnational Study, published in 2013, investigates the connection between corruption and income inequality on a global scale.
 The study's key finding is a robust positive association between income inequality (measured by the Gini coefficient) and corruption (measured by the CPI).

 A study from 2001 shows that the more affected by corruption, the worse a country's environmental performance.
 Measuring national environmental performance according to 67 variables, the closest match is with the 2000 TI Corruption Perceptions Index, which revealed a 0.75 correlation with the ranking of environmental performance.

 A 2022 study titled "Statistical Analyses on the Correlation of Corruption Perception Index and Some Other Indices in Nigeria" investigated the relationship between the Corruption Perception Index in Nigeria and other relevant indices.
 These other indices included the Human Development Index (HDI), Global Peace Index (GPI), and Global Hunger Index (GHI).
 The result from the analysis carried out on the standardized data set shows that a positive linear relationship exists among all the variable considered except for CPI and GPI holding HDI and GHI constant which indicates a negative linear relationship between them.

 A study investigating the relationship between public governance and the Corruption Perception Index found that aspects of public administration like voice and accountability, political stability, and rule of law significantly influence how corrupt a country is perceived to be.
 This suggests that strong governance practices can be effective in reducing corruption.

 Criticism

-The CPI has received significant criticism related to its conceptual and methodological limitations, and bias towards devoloped countries.
+The CPI has received significant criticism related to its conceptual and methodological limitations, and bias towards developed countries.

-According to political scientist Dan Hough, three flaws in the Index include:
+According to political scientist Dan Hough, three flaws in the index include: